ajaysundark/Othello/README.md

 ## Submission ##
 - Your code should be pushed up to your repo on github
 - Fill this `README.md` out with your team name, team members' emails, and Heroku url for your demo.
+Additionally, complete the argument sections at the top of the file.
 - Create a file called `API.md` that documents your api endpoints and how to use them.

-> **max**: needs a section on how we will grade the projects
+These should include a valid `curl` command and a description of its expected output.

+## Grading ##
+You will be graded on the __ambition__ and __execution__ of the project.
+At the top of this `README.md` you have the opportunity to argue why your submission was ambitious and well executed.
+In order for us to grade it, you must have it hosted on Heroku.
+To earn an "A" grade, a project must be technically ambitious, well-executed, and polished.
+To earn a passing grade, a project must minimally fulfill the three requirements listed in the description.